Document belonging to the Greek Mythology Link, a website created by Carlos Parada, author of Genealogical Guide to Greek Mythology

 Leads Hector 1 to destruction

 In the last year of the war, when Achilles sought Hector 1 in order to kill him and avenge the death of his dear friend Patroclus 1, she came to help him.
 The duel between the two heroes looked like a race, Achilles pursuing Hector 1, who had lost his courage, round the walls of Troy.
-Ass Achilles could not catch him, Athena, assuming the shape of Hector 1's brother Deiphobus 1, appeared to persuade him of facing Achilles.
-"Together," she said, and then Hector 1, believing he was supported by his brother, faced his enemy only to discover that he was alone.
+As Achilles could not catch him, Athena, assuming the shape of Hector 1's brother Deiphobus 1, appeared to persuade him of facing Achilles.
+"Together," she encouraged him, and then Hector 1, believing he was supported by his brother, faced his enemy only to discover that he was alone.
 So he was killed by Achilles.

 Spoils the returns of the Achaeans

-But once Troy was taken, Athena decided to impose on the Achaeans a bitter return, because the outrage that Ajax 2 committed in Athena's shrine when he raped the seeress Cassandra, had never been punished by the Achaeans.
-That is why all kind of calamities afflicted the Achaeans on their return from Troy, suffering storms at sea, shipwreck and death.
+But once Troy was taken, Athena decided to impose on the Achaeans a bitter return, because the outrage that Ajax 2 committed in Athena's shrine when he raped the seeress Cassandra, was never punished by the Achaeans.
+That is why all kind of calamities afflicted them during their return from Troy, suffering storms at sea, shipwreck and death.
 But she felt pity for Odysseus, and helped him during his wanderings, so that he could return to Ithaca.
+(See also Map: The Returns.)

 Family